 Sometimes such stories can involve protagonists with unusual abilities such as Kiki the witch in Kiki’s Delivery Service (1989) and Sean Biggerstaff and his ability to freeze time in Cashback (2006).
 Or else the teenager whose father has psychic abilities in What Ever Happened to Harold Smith?
 (1999).
 The most successful work in this vein is the Harry Potter films beginning with Harry Potter and the Sorcerer’s Stone (2001) that trace a young wizard as he comes into a discovery of his abilities and his journey into adulthood to confront the great destiny and battle that awaits.

-Others are works set against worlds in abrupt transition especially a subset of stories featuring teenagers against the backdrop of invasions by another country as in Red Dawn (1984), Tomorrow When the War Began (2010), Red Dawn (2012) and How I Live Now (2013).
-Both the tv series The Tripods (1984-5) and the film The 5th Wave (2016) are Coming of Age stories set against the backdrop of alien invasion.
+Others are works set against worlds in abrupt transition, especially a subset of stories featuring teenagers against the backdrop of invasions by another country as in Red Dawn (1984), Tomorrow When the War Began (2010), Red Dawn (2012) and How I Live Now (2013).
+Both the tv series The Tripods (1984-5) and the films The 5th Wave (2016) and Rim of the World (2019) are Coming of Age stories set against the backdrop of alien invasion.

 Peggy Sue Got Married (1986) allowed grown-up housewife Kathleen Turner to travel back in time to her youth and make over disastrous life decisions.